 Cucumber downy mildew moves across Michigan

-The recent stretch of fog, humid and wet weather that some regions of the state have experienced favors downy mildew.
-It is very important that cucumber growers use a proven downy mildew program with fungicides that have shown good activity in our yearly Michigan research plots including:
+It is very important cucumber growers use a proven downy mildew program with fungicides that have shown good activity in our yearly Michigan research plots, including:

 - Orondis Opti (chlorothalonil is part of the premix)

-Alternate among these four treatments using a seven-day application interval.
-Growers in the state should be using this short, seven-day application interval for their fungicide sprays.
+Alternate among these recommended fungicide treatments using a seven-day application interval.
+Growers across the state should consider using a seven-day application interval for their fungicide sprays.
 Many of the pickling cucumber crops are still quite young and should be protected as a downy mildew infection at this stage would likely hurt yields significantly.
 In previous years, cucumber seedlings have become infected with downy mildew.
-Delaying fungicides until downy mildew is already well established in the field is not recommended because it can be too late to protect the crop and contributes to the downy mildew pathogen developing resistance to our most important, effective fungicides.
+Delaying fungicides until downy mildew is already well established in the field is not recommended because it can be too late to protect the crop and this delay contributes to the downy mildew pathogen developing resistance to our most important effective fungicides.

-We will be watching all our production areas carefully for the movement of downy mildew into these regions.
-We are working with growers, scouts, consultants and Michigan State University Extension educators to make sure we get suspect samples immediately and make a diagnosis.
-Click here for instructions on how to submit samples.
+We are working with growers, scouts, consultants and extension educators to make sure that we get suspect samples immediately and make a diagnosis.
+See instructions on how to submit samples.

-Also, keeping an eye on the spore traps totals across the state could be helpful in knowing when the cucumber downy mildew pathogen is in your production region.
-The cucumber downy mildew pathogen does not overwinter, and the spores move via air currents.
+Also, keeping an eye on the spore trap results across the state could be helpful in knowing when the cucumber downy mildew pathogen has been found in a particular production region.
+The cucumber downy mildew pathogen does not overwinter and the spores move via air currents.
 See spore trap results and current downy mildew news.

-Note: Cantaloupe crops are also at risk of becoming infected by downy mildew and should be protected using the fungicides that have been proven to be effective in MSU research cucumber field studies.
+Note: Cantaloupe and watermelon crops are also at risk of becoming infected by the downy mildew pathogen and should be protected using the fungicides that have been proven to be effective in MSU research cucumber field studies.